ibm-cloud-docs/openshift/openshift_ingress.md

 Before you get started with Ingress, review the following prerequisites.
 {: shortdesc}

 - Enable a [Virtual Router Function (VRF)](/docs/account?topic=account-vrf-service-endpoint#vrf) for your IBM Cloud infrastructure account.
-To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/account?topic=account-vrf-service-endpoint#vrf).
+To enable VRF, see [Enabling VRF](/docs/account?topic=account-vrf-service-endpoint#vrf).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 When a VRF or VLAN spanning is enabled, the ALB can route packets to various subnets in the account.
 - Setting up Ingress requires the following [{{site.data.keyword.cloud_notm}} IAM roles](/docs/openshift?topic=openshift-users#platform):
     - **Administrator** platform role for the cluster
     - **Manager** service role in all namespaces